 The Most Durable Automatic Watches

 I wear an automatic watch almost every day of the week.
-I change the oil on my van, build stuff, climb in and out of the attic, knock them around, play sports, etc. My warning about automatic watches doesn’t mean they can’t handle some abuse; they are perfect for the daily grind.
-If you are trying to decide between a rugged quartz watch or a rugged automatic watch, this is the main factor to consider: do you experience hard, repetitive shocks or constant vibrations on a daily basis?
-If the answer is yes, then go quartz, if not, then check out these below.
+I change the oil on my van, build stuff, climb in and out of the attic, knock them around, go hiking and fishing, play sports, etc, you name it.
+My warning about automatic watches doesn’t mean they can’t handle some abuse; they are perfect for the daily grind.

-Our Picks For The Most Durable Automatic Watches – Tested and Reviewed!
+Tech Writer’s Picks For The Most Durable Automatic Watches – Tested and Reviewed!

 Orient Triton / Orient Neptune